Shepherds of Good Hope: Partners

+Corporate and community partners providing financial support and volunteers include Bell Canada, American Express, CHUM Media, and the Knights of Columbus.

 Funding and expenses

 Funding

 In 2008, Shepherds of Good Hope received 49% of its funding from the City of Ottawa, 14% from rent income from residents, 22% in donated food value, 20% in individual donation, 10% of volunteer contributions, 9% from Champlain Local Integrated Health Network, who also provided a grant, 4% in rent income and 3% from other miscellaneous sources.

 Expenses

 According to the 2008 annual report, the funds were distributed amongst the various programs and administration needs accordingly:

 61% went to programs and services, 26% went to groceries, 7% went to real estate, 3% went to administration, and a final 3% went to amortization.

 Fund raising

 Fund raising efforts are run by the Shepherds of Good Hope Foundation and include:

 The Annual Am Ex Golf Tournament

-The Annual Am Ex Golf Tournament raises an important sum of money every year that goes towards helping the Shepherds of Good Hope.
+The Annual Am Ex Golf Tournament raises funds for the organization.
 The 2009 tournament raised $14,638 and helped with the purchase of the new Supportive Housing homes in Carlington, the former Cardinal Suites.